Practice Areas

 Intellectual Property

-Advice on these intellectual property matters includes searching, filing and renewing trademarks and tradenames, obtaining patents and patent registrations and preventing the unauthorized use of client’s trademarks, tradenames and patents.
+Advice on these intellectual property matters includes searching, filing and renewing trademarks and trade-names, obtaining patents and patent registrations and preventing the unauthorized use of client’s trademarks, trade-names and patents.
 The firm advises on issues relating to various infringements, such as counterfeit and piracy, and on the means of remedying those infringements.
 Additionally, we advise companies and organizations on intellectual property rights obligation under the various multilateral agreements of WTO and WIPO and the compliance of the affected countries in the region.

 The firm also regularly registers patents for major US companies.

-Public Procurements
+Public Procurement

 Taxation